quacksouls/bitburner/doc/guide/reboot1.md

 the following servers: `n00dles`, `foodnstuff`, `sigma-cosmetics`, `joesguns`, and any other servers to which you can gain root access.
 You might need to commit crimes in The Slums to raise enough money to purchase the TOR router and purchase various port opener programs via the dark web.
-All of these compromised servers can be directed to hack `n00dles`.
+All of the above compromised servers can be directed to hack `n00dles`.
 If you so choose, redirect the compromised servers to hack another common target such as `foodnstuff` or `joesguns`.
 Your objective is to use a bunch of world servers to target a low-level server as a means of increasing your Hack stat and generate passive income.
 As your stat multipliers are still rather low, you might find it more profitable to target `n00dles`, rather than `foodnstuff` or `joesguns`.

 Third, let's join another faction.
 You have already purchased and installed all Augmentations from CyberSec.
 There is no need to join CyberSec again.
 You could